lbriais/easy_app_helper/README.md

 ### Application config files

-An application config file names are determined from the config.script_filename property.
-This initially contains the bare name of the script, but you can replace with whatever you want.
+Application config file names are determined from the config.script_filename property.
+It initially contains the bare name of the script(path and extension removed), but you can replace with whatever you want.
 Changing this property causes actually the impacted files to be reloaded.

 It is in fact a two level configuration.
 One is global (the :global layer) and the other is at user level (the :user layer).